MakeMeSenpai/christmas_hack/README.md

+# CHD

+this is the old research I did when I was just starting this project and planning to use python for it.
+But after much research and re-evaluation, I decided to switch langueges.
+Go to MakeMeSenpai/CHD for the final result.

-# Christmas Light Music Hack!
+## Christmas Light Music Hack!

 The goal of this project is to be able to apply past robotic with current coding.
 This is helpful to help expand my knowledge, as well as make a really cool decorative program!
 We will be hacking